schmouk/vcl/opencv-install.md

 your projects configurations to get access to any **OpenCV** goodies that are mandatory for **vcl** to compile and run.

-Notice: We first document Windows platforms usage.
+Notice: At first, we document Windows platforms usage.
 We know that Linuxians are great fellows.
-They get used to use external software and they know do how to install thme according to their favorite linux platforms (Debian, Red Hat, Ubuntu, ...)
+They get used to use external software and they know do how to install them according to their favorite linux platforms (Debian, Red Hat, Ubuntu, ...)
 As soon as we will have tried to set these exotic environments by our side, we will provide the proper explanations here.
 Meanwhile, Linuxians will have to do the job by themselves.
 For sure they